 Tens of thousands of pilots have benefited from our training products and online education programs which continue to get national acclaim and recognition from industry leaders.

 Bob Nardiello was the “Flight Instructor of the Year” in 2004 and “FAA Safety Counselor of the Year” in 2006 for the Windsor Locks Flight Standards District Office.
-He has over 10,000 hours of total flight experience, with more than 7,000 hours as a Flight Instructor.
+He 14,000 hours of total flight experience, with more than 7,500 hours as a Flight Instructor.
 He currently holds CFI, CFII, MEI, and ATP ratings and serves as a Designated Pilot Examiner.
-Bob was the Assistant Chief Flight Instructor at a Part 141 Flight School and is also a seasoned charter pilot flying a Cessna 421 and Citation Ultra.
+Bob was the Chief Flight Instructor at a Part 141 Flight School and is also a seasoned charter pilot flying a Cessna 421, Citation Ultra and Citation Excel

 Wally Moran is a retired airline captain and spent much of his career as a training instructor and check airman on aircraft including the Boeing 747 and 767.
 He has held a flight instructor certificate for over 50 years.
 He is a Designated Pilot Examiner for airplanes and gliders and has given over 4000 hours of flight instruction in single engine, multiengine, gliders and seaplanes.
 Wally has been awarded the FAA Wright Brothers Master Pilot Award and is designated a Master CFI by the National Association of Flight Instructors.
 In 2017 Wally was elected to the NAFI Flight Instructor’s Hall of Fame.